Gustaw Morcinek: Political activity

 Morcinek was politically active from a young age.
-He was an active advocate of joining the whole Cieszyn Silesia to Poland.
-During the interwar period when he was an anti-German activist, some critics accused him of spreading hatred.
-After the war, he was a supporter of Polish United Workers' Party and was a member of the Sejm (parliament) from Katowice electoral district (1952–1957).
+He was an active advocate of joining the entirety of Cieszyn Silesia to Poland.
+During the interwar period, when he was an anti-German activist, some critics accused him of spreading hatred.
+After the war, he was a supporter of Polish United Workers' Party and was a member of the Sejm for the Katowice electoral district (1952–1957).
+On 27 April 1953, Morcinek put a motion to the Sejm approving a decree to change the name of Katowice to Stalinogród.
+Although his motion was largely symbolic, as the name change had already taken place the previous month, he was socially ostracised as a result.